geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

     Since the settings form is a long form, the `save` button is repeated at the base of the page.
 In either case, all settings are saved.

--   **Filter settings**: This search box can be used to filter settings in the form, for example searching for "social" will show only the settings related to the Social Bar.
+-   **Filter settings**: This search box can be used to filter settings in the form, for example searching for "social" will show only the settings related to the Social bar.

 ![](img/ui-settings-filter.png)